YemenOpenSource/Yemen-info/README.en.md

 ## Features

-✅ Arabic Tashkeel to every governorate and every district.
+✅ Arabic Tashkeel to every governorate and every district, in addition to a copy without Tashkeel.

 ✅ Multiple formats: JSON, CSV, XLSX, XML, Yaml, and SQL.